-After a thorough review of the information available regarding a student's present level of performance, the IEP team (including the parent) is responsible for deciding if new assessments are needed to address the above bulleted questions.
-The Analyzing Existing Data section of POWER SCHOOLS SPECIAL PROGRAMS must be completed by the team members for all areas of concern as part of the re-evaluation process.
+After a thorough review of the information available regarding a student's present level of performance, the IEP team (including the parent) is responsible for making a decision as to if new assessments are needed to address the above bulleted questions.
+The Analyzing Existing Data section of PowerSchool Special Programs must be completed by the team members for all areas of concern as part of the reevaluation process.
 Using this data, the team can determine if assessments are warranted.

-Occupational and Physical Therapy assessments are not always necessary for re-assessments.
-The need for a formal assessment should be reviewed and discussed by the IEP team/MDT.
-Examples of when a formal Occupational Therapy or Physical Therapy assessment is not warranted for a triennial assessment, include:
+Additional assessment is not always necessary.
+The need for a formal assessment should be reviewed and discussed by the IEP team.
+Examples when a formal assessment is not warranted for a triennial assessment, include:

-- Standardized testing would not provide any additional relevant information. - The student has demonstrated minor change in functional skills. - There is sufficient anecdotal and informal assessment information to provide an accurate assessment of a student's needs and current levels of performance as documented in the Analyzing Existing Data section and under the Information Reviewed fax cover sheet. - There is no change in eligibility or location of services.
+- Standardized testing would not provide any additional relevant information. - The student has demonstrated minimal change in functional skills. - There is sufficient anecdotal evidence and informal assessment information to provide an accurate assessment of a student's needs and current levels of performance as documented in the Analyze Existing Data section. - The team is not considering a change in eligibility or location of services.

-If the decision is not to conduct new assessments, the parents must be informed of the school decision, reasons for it, and their right to request new assessments.
+If the decision is made to not conduct new assessments, the parents must be informed of the school decision, reasons for it, and their right to request an assessment.

-- Informed parental consent should be sought with due diligence by the school before any new assessments take place.
-The school division may proceed with a new assessment if the school can show that it has taken reasonable measures to obtain this consent and the parents have failed to respond.
-These attempts must be documented in POWER SCHOOLS SPECIAL PROGRAMSPower Schools - A triennial assessment must include new assessments if the parent requests it. - A triennial assessment should include new assessments, if: - 1.
-Additional information is needed for continued placement and/or delivery of services. - 2.
-The IEP committee is considering a change of placement, disability, or eligibility. - 3.
-The evaluator determines that the previous assessment(s) is outdated, erroneous or inconsistent.
+- Informed parental consent should be sought with due diligence by the school before any new assessments take place. - In the event due diligence guidance has been followed (including documenting all communications within PowerSchool Special Programs contact log) and parent consent for re-assessment could not be obtained, the Related Service Provider may not proceed with completing formal assessments.
+The IEP team should reconvene to determine continued eligibility with current data available. - A triennial assessment must include updated assessments should the parent request it. - A triennial assessment should include updated assessments if: - Additional information is needed for continued placement and/or delivery of services - The IEP team is considering a change in placement, disability classification, or eligibility - The evaluator determines whether the previous assessment(s) is outdated, erroneous, or inconsistent